mapbox/mapbox-gl-native/platform/ios/INSTALL.md

 ### Requirements

-The Mapbox iOS SDK builds against the iOS 7.0 SDK.
-It is intended to run on iOS 7.0 and above on the following devices and their simulators:
+The Mapbox iOS SDK is intended to run on iOS 8.0 and above on the following devices and their simulators:

 * iPhone 4S and above (5, 5c, 5s, 6, 6 Plus)
 * iPad 2 and above (3, 4, Mini, Air, Mini 2, Air 2)